svercer/spotify/README.md

 # Run Project Locally

+## Clone the project from the repository

+### Run command

+`npm install`

-As there are client information inside the project and Spotify App being created for developers url to run locally must remain default
+As there are client information inside the project, and Spotify App being created for developers, url to run locally must remain default.

 ### `http://localhost:3000`